Tim Austin (musician): Lonesome River Band

 The Lonesome River Band is an American contemporary bluegrass band, founded by Tim Austin in 1982.
 The band has released 15 recording projects since its formation and has experienced numerous personnel changes over the years, and has not included an original member since Tim Austin left the band in 1995 to focus on Doobie Shea Records.

 Doobie Shea Records

 Doobie Shea Records was a record label founded by Tim Austin in 1988 and featured independent bluegrass artists.
 The label ran from its inception in 1988 until it was shut down by Austin in 2004.
 Artists who have recorded on the label included Dale Ann Bradley, Marty Raybon, Dan Tyminski, the Lonesome River Band, and Mountain Heart.
 It was based in Boones Mill, Virginia and distributed by Select-O-Hits.
 The label's first critically acclaimed project was the Stanley Tradition, nominated for a Grammy Award for Best Bluegrass Album and an IBMA award.
 Shortly after the release of the group's first album, the label's studio burned down.
 The studio then moved from Ferrum in Virginia to Boones Mill.

 Discography

-For discography as member of a group, see Lonesome River Band.
+For discography as a member of a group, see Lonesome River Band.